ladroop/Chaturbate_reloaded/README.md

 Record the cam , also when not in the chat.
 Translate the chat in real time to your desired language.
 Show a lot of extra info in the bio.
-Ban users that send unwanted DM.
+Ban/ignore rooms or users.

 Chaturbate reloaded userscript manual.
-V1.5.5
+V1.5.6

 *Settings menu (next to your user name where you can also set the dark mode).